 - The Presets screen also allows for Firmware updates.
-User presets are preserved during an update. - It is possible to change the current preset by a MIDI Program Change message (value 1 corresponds to the topleft and value 50 to the bottom-right preset).
+User presets are preserved during an update. - It is possible to change the current preset by a MIDI Program Change message (value 1 corresponds to the top-left preset on Page 1 and value 100 corresponds to the bottom-right preset on Page 2 etc.).